lmullen/jsr/_source/issues/vol16/lindsey.markdown

-Senate Committee on the Judiciary: "It is the opinion of the committee that the proposed legislation is 'appropriate legislation' to prevent the evil of lynching wherever in the United States that evil exists or may be committed" and that, in a bid to assuage cries of regional bias, "the measure is an aid to the several [i.e., all] States in assuring to their citizens the equal protection of the laws, both State and Federal, to which all citizens are entitled."
+Senate Committee on the Judiciary: "It is the opinion of the committee that the proposed legislation is 'appropriate legislation' to prevent the evil of lynching wherever in the United States that evil exists or may be committed" and that, leaning on the Constitutinal promise of the Fourteenth Amendment, "the measure is an aid to the several [i.e., all] States in assuring to their citizens the equal protection of the laws, both State and Federal, to which all citizens are entitled."
 Still, the bill again succumbed to